 Deforestation is a known cause of land degradation.
 The cutting or felling of trees leads to the loosening of soil which aggravates soil erosion.
 That deforestation leads to loss of habitat for numerous animals and the extinction of many animal and plant species.

-Atmospheric degradation is caused by air pollution and it is the main contributor to the environmental issues that is leading to global warming.
-The increasing air pollution has led to various health risks including climatic changes all over the planet.
+Atmospheric degradation is caused by air pollution and it is the main contributor to the environmental issues that is leading to global warming and greenhouse gas emission.
+The increasing air pollution has led to health effect environmental problem all over the planet.
 The impact of air pollution has a chain reaction causing the breakdown of other ecosystems as well.

 The main contributor to air pollution is vehicular and industrial emission.
 The smoke released from the burning of fossil fuels in vehicles and industries consists primarily of carbon monoxide, carbon dioxide, Sulphur dioxide, nitrogen oxides, and hydrocarbons.
 All these gases are detrimental to the environment.
 High concentration of Sulphur dioxides in the air can lead to respiratory diseases in man and animals and can cause the formation of Sulphur Smog when it is exposed to sunlight.
 Sulphurous smog is also referred to as London Smog.
 Sulphur dioxide gases are released upon burning of fossil fuels containing Sulphur coal.